kevinmiguet-wm/book-notes/Flying notes/User research.md

 2. Unique features/benefits (what are the unique selling points this product has over its competitors ?)

 **Customer**
-1. Customer pain points (What are the biggest )
+1. Customer pain points (What are the biggest or most common pain points people were looking to solve or alleviate using this product ?)
+2. Customer Desired Outcomes (What are the most common desired outcomes )